-- 1853 John Wesley Hillman and a group of prospectors discovered the lake and named it Deep Blue Lake. - 1862 Chauncey Nye and party of prospectors, unaware of the previous discovery, accidentally visited the lake, naming it Blue Lake. - Soldiers from Fort Klamath, without 1865 knowledge of previous discoveries, visited the lake and named it Lake Majesty. - 1869 A party from Jacksonville visited the lake and named it Crater Lake. - 1873 First photograph, a daguerreotype, taken of Crater Lake by Peter Britt, southern Oregon pioneer. - 1883 J. S. Diller, geologist, and Everett Hayden, of the United States Geological Survey, visited the lake. - 1885 William Gladstone Steel, with Prof. Joseph Le Conte, Capt.
+- 1853 John Wesley Hillman and a group of prospectors discovered the lake and named it Deep Blue Lake. - 1862 Chauncey Nye and party of prospectors, unaware of the previous discovery, accidentally visited the lake, naming it Blue Lake. - 1865 Soldiers from Fort Klamath, without knowledge of previous discoveries, visited the lake and named it Lake Majesty. - 1869 J. M. Sutton with a party from Jacksonville visited the lake and named it Crater Lake. - 1873 First photograph, a daguerrotype, taken of Crater Lake by Peter Britt, southern Oregon pioneer. - 1883 J. S. Diller, geologist, and Everett Hayden, of the United States Geological Survey, visited the lake. - 1885 William Gladstone Steel, with Prof. Joseph Le Conte, Capt.
 Clarence E. Dutton, J. M. Breck, Jr., and others, visited Crater Lake.
 Mr. Steel suggested that a national park be established and a petition was sent to President Cleveland. - 1886 The President issued a proclamation withdrawing 10 townships, including Crater Lake.
-Lake surveyed and sounded by the United States Geological Survey. - 1888 First fish planted in Crater Lake by William Gladstone Steel. - 1896 Mazamas visited Crater Lake and christened the ancestral mountain, of which only the caldera and lower slopes remain, Mount Mazama. - 1902 Crater Lake National Park created by Congressional action. - 1907 First automobile driven to the rim of Crater Lake by Charles True, from Medford, Oreg.
-The Wocus, the first boat used in rendering a launch service to visitors, placed on the lake. - 1912 Crater Lake Lodge, the oldest structure now existing in the rim area, was built. - 1931 Sinnott Memorial dedicated.
+Lake surveyed and sounded by the United States Geological Survey. - 1888 First fish planted in Crater Lake by William Gladstone Steel. - 1896 Mazamas visited Crater Lake and christened the ancestral mountain of which only the caldera and lower slopes remain, Mount Mazama. - 1902 Crater Lake National Park created by Congressional action. - 1907 First automobile driven to the rim of Crater Lake by Charles True, from Medford, Oreg.
+The Wocus, the first boat used in rendering a launch service to visitors, placed on the lake. - 1912 Crater Lake Lodge, the oldest structure now in the rim area, was built. - 1931 Sinnott Memorial dedicated.

-ACCESSIBLE ALL YEAR
+ACCESSIBLE All YEAR

+Crater Lake

-Crater Lake NATIONAL PARK OREGON
+NATIONAL PARK

+OREGON

-PHANTOM SHIP
+PHANTOM SHIP.

-OCATED in southern Oregon, on the crest of the Cascade Range, Crater Lake National Park has a high place among the Nation's most scenic wonderlands.
+RATER LAKE NATIONAL PARK, on the crest of the Cascade Range in southern Oregon, has a high place among the Nation's most scenic wonderlands.
 At Crater Lake visitors observe beauty in its truest sense and experience a profound inspirational appeal.
-Tranquillity now prevails where once unfathomable volcanic power was displayed.
+Tranquillity now prevails where once relentless volcanic power was displayed.

 The lake rests in the heart of a mighty mountain whose destruction resulted in the formation of a vast crater in which the waters accumulated.
-It is 6 miles wide, 2,000 feet deep, covers an area of 20 square miles, and has a shore line of 26 miles, with multicolored cliffs rising 500 to 2,000 feet above the lake.
+It is 6 miles wide, 1,996 feet deep, covers an area of 20 square miles, and has a shoreline of 20 miles, with multicolored cliffs rising 500 to 2,000 feet above it.

 Trails lead to high points on the rim and to the shore of the lake.
 Launches and rowboats are available for scenic trips and trout fishing.
-Daily launch trips are scheduled around the lake shore line and to Wizard Island.
+Daily launch trips are scheduled around the lake and to Wizard Island.
 A paved road extends around the crater rim, a distance of 35 miles, presenting scores of enthralling views of the lake.
+The everchanging color of lava cliffs and blue water are beautiful beyond description.